 Collections

-The Princeton Prosody Archive is divided into seven collections, curated by the project team.
+The Princeton Prosody Archive is divided into six collections, curated by the project team.
 Users are able to search across collections, within a single collection, or within any combination of collections.
 Select a collection to view it within the Archive.

 A collection of works that provide words (usually organized alphabetically) and their definitions.
 Often, material pertaining to pronunciation and prosody appears in prefaces or appendices to these works.